Supreyo119/IOT-based-Food-Monitoring/README.md

 # IOT-based-Food-Monitoring
+Dataset of different food will be update soon after the paper will get to be published.

 A machine learning pipeline that predicts **time-to-spoilage** of meat using sensor data (pH, gas, temperature, humidity).
 Combines Gaussian Process Regression, Support Vector Regression, and a Genetic Algorithm optimizer into a stacked ensemble.